Scope, Shadowing, global, and Local Errors

 print(x)

-This prints 3 and then 10.
-The assignment inside show creates a local x; it does not change the global x.
+This prints 3 then 10.
+The assignment x = 3 inside show creates a brand-new local x; it never touches the global x.
+Each call to a function gets a fresh local namespace, so locals from one call cannot leak into another.

-Shadowing happens when an inner scope uses the same name as an outer scope.
-Shadowing is legal, but it can make exam snippets harder to read because the same spelling points to different variables at different lines.
+Shadowing is when an inner scope reuses the spelling of an outer name.
+It is legal but makes snippets harder to read because the same word points to different objects on different lines.

-A function can read a global name if it does not assign that same name locally.
+A function may read a global name as long as it never assigns that same name locally:

 rate = 2